The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Comparison of Methods for Ecological Inference

-One risk of this approach is that, when there are many terms in \(\Phi(\vb Z_g)\), the ridge penalty will be large, and the resulting regularization bias will lead to bias in the primary estimate of \(\vbg\beta\).
-This is a well-known problem when estimating a high-dimensional nuisance function (here, \(f\)).
-New \emph{double/debiased machine learning} (DML) methods \citep{chernozhukov2018double} address this by learning a \emph{second} nuisance function known as the Riesz representer.
-For our purposes here, the Riesz representer is a set of weights for each geography \(g\), such that weighted averages of \(\bar Y_g\) with these weights can estimate \(\vbg\beta\).
-The Riesz representer is a generalization of the inverse propensity score used in causal inference, and the DML estimator that combines the two nuisance functions is a generalization of the augmented inverse propensity weighting (AIPW) estimator that is commonly used in causal inference \citep{robins1995analysis}.
-Like AIPW, the DML approach is doubly robust, and so tolerates misspecification of either nuisance function, as long as the other is correctly specified.
+To achieve the best statistical properties, one additional ingredient is needed: the so-called \emph{Riesz representer} for \(\vbg\beta\).
+For our purposes here, the Riesz representer for racial group \(k\) is a set of weights, one for each geography \(g\), such that weighted averages of \(\bar Y_g\) with these weights can estimate \(\vbg\beta\).
+It can be thought of as a generalization of the inverse propensity score model for the treatment (here, \(\bar{X}_k\)) in causal inference.
+Just like the augmented inverse propensity weighting (AIPW) estimator from causal inference, we can combine the Riesz representer weights with the fitted regression function to produce a statistically improved estimate of \(\vbg\beta\).
+This combination is referred to as \emph{double/debiased machine learning} \autocite[DML,][]{chernozhukov2018double}.\footnote{ The use of the Riesz representer is motivated by the following challenge.
+When there are many terms in \(\Phi(\vb Z_g)\), the ridge penalty in the regression will be large, and the resulting regularization bias will lead to bias in the primary estimate of \(\vbg\beta\).
+This is a well-known problem when estimating a high-dimensional nuisance function (i.e., a function that is not the main parameter of interest, here, \(f\)).
+DML methods address this by learning a \emph{second} nuisance function known as the Riesz representer.
+The DML estimator that combines the two functions is a generalization of the AIPW estimator \autocite{robins1995analysis}.
+Like AIPW, DML is doubly robust, and so tolerates misspecification of either nuisance function, as long as the other is correctly specified.}

-We briefly summarize the approach of \citet{eimethods} to estimate \(\beta_k\) by DML.
-In addition to the procedure below, the authors provide an interval estimation method for the local parameters \(\beta_{gk}\), which incorporates the Duncan--Davis bounds.